C.W. Lemoine: Career as a pilot

 Lemoine applied to the Air Force reserve and completed Air Force Officer Training School in 2006, following the completion of his training and graduation from the fighter pilot program, he was stationed in Homestead Air Reserve Base where he flew the F-16 as part of the 93rd Fighter Squadron, with the call sign "Mover".
 In 2009, Lemoine deployed to Iraq supporting Operation Iraqi Freedom, wherein he averaged sixty to seventy hours within two months on the F-16 and eventually accumulated a thousand hours on the aircraft.

-Following the deployment, Lemoine requested for and received a transfer to the Navy Reserves citing his unhappiness from being far away from home and the diagnosis of his father's health condition at the time.
+Following the deployment, Lemoine requested, and received, a transfer to the Navy Reserves citing his unhappiness from being far from home and his father's poor health.
 He trained on the F/A-18 Hornet and qualified to fly the aircraft in 2012.
 After flying the aircraft for seven months and following the test of an upper back pain, Lemoine was diagnosed with polycystic kidney disease, suspending him from flying for a period of seven months.
-As a result of being unable to waiver the medical issue, Lemoine transferred back into the Air Force reserves and in 2018 was commissioned in the reserves as a major, conducting the role of adversary air with F-22 pilots while flying the T-38.
+As a result of being unable to have the medical issue waived, Lemoine transferred back into the Air Force reserves and in 2018 was commissioned in the reserves as a major, conducting the role of adversary air with F-22 pilots while flying the T-38.

-In 2015, Lemoine was awarded the Navy and Marine Corps Achievement Medal following his actions on the day that his fellow fighter pilot, Abaxes "Chili" Williams' aircraft was struck by lightning.
-Following the strike, Williams began to feel disoriented with his speech being slurred and had been noticed by Lemoine to be slumping over in the aircraft.
+In 2015, Lemoine was awarded the Navy and Marine Corps Achievement Medal following his actions on the day that his fellow fighter pilot, Abaxes "Chili" Williams's aircraft was struck by lightning.
+Following the strike, Williams began to feel disoriented with his speech being slurred and was noticed by Lemoine to be slumping over in the aircraft.
 Lemoine guided and aided Williams on the approach and with his landing, failing the first attempt but catching the runway trap on the second.
 Lemoine was cleared to fly a week later, Williams was awarded the Navy Air Medal and was cleared to fly a month later.